Missiles cause multiple blasts in western Ukrainian's Lviv

 An estimated 100,000 people remained in the city out of a prewar population of 450,000, trapped without food, water, heat or electricity.

-Drone footage carried by the Russian news agency RIA-Novosti on Sunday showed mile after mile of shattered buildings and, on the city's outskirts, the steel complex, from which rose towering plumes of smoke.
+Drone footage carried by the Russian news agency RIA-Novosti showed mile after mile of shattered buildings and, on the city's outskirts, the steel complex, from which rose towering plumes of smoke.

 Ukrainian Deputy Defense Minister Hanna Malyar described Mariupol as a “shield defending Ukraine.”